Aims Community College (Greeley)

 Northeastern Junior College educated its first class of students way back in 1941, but the intervening decades haven't caused it to grow too big to handle.
 The once-named Sterling Junior College has remained a cozy rural institution, educating around 1,500 students each year in a town of fewer than 14,000 residents.

-Nearly 130 degree and certificate programs are available at NJC, including several study plans in agricultural, environmental and animal science.
-Most of the associate degree plans available can be tailored for smooth transfer to four-year schools that offer the right bachelor's degree program.
+Nearly 130 degrees and certificates are available at NJC, including several programs in the agricultural, environmental and animal sciences.
+Most of the degree plans available can be tailored for smooth transfer to four-year schools that offer matching bachelor's programs.